 So what can you do to prevent invalid traffic?

 The first step towards eliminating fraudulent traffic is identifying it.
 In order to do so, you need to have a good baseline for comparison.
 Get to know your audience in and out.
 Who are your users?
 When are they most active?
 What numbers are you getting on average and what does your regular engagement funnel look like?
 All of this is pretty easy to find in Google Analytics or any alternative tool you’re using.
 By doing so you can identify irregularities and inspect for any signals of bot activity.
 Understand your website performance better.

 Be careful with your traffic sources

 It’s pretty simple – don’t ever buy traffic.
 No matter how promising or legitimate the seller is, 99% of the time they’re using bot farms.
 It’s simply not worth it and besides, you’ll be back to square one as soon as you stop paying.
 You should also be careful with any advertising campaigns you’re running of your own.
-Plenty of low-tier marketplaces promise lucrative conversion rates.
+Plenty of low-tier marketplaces promises lucrative conversion rates.
 Which is tricking publishers into working with them while actually committing fraud to achieve those numbers.
-Your best bet is sticking to mainstream platforms and shooting for long-term organic growth.
+Your best bet is to stick to mainstream platforms and shoot for long-term organic growth.

 Practice proper ad placement and implementation